Rifle Sights and Optics

 The small V notch retains target acquisition under bumpy movement, such as shooting from a moving vehicle or engaging with rapid fire.
 Fill the rear V notch with the front ring as pictured above.
 The front ring remains visible in low light, long after the front blade has washed out.
 Fill the V notch with the ring and center the target in the ring.

 The larger U cut out provides an unobstructed view for close quarters snap shooting.
 This technique is usually referenced as the Groucho position, the Universal Fighting Position or simply the Tactical Rifle Stance.
 Combined with baby steps, rolling the feet, it provides superior mobility, stability under movement, acquisition speed and muzzle control.

 Effective snap shooting range is 25 yards.
 Shoulders, hips and feet are square.
 Shift the gun foot back, until its toe is parallel with the support foot's instep.
 Bend forward at the waist, shoulders over gun toe.
 The knees will sympathetically bend.
+Pull the elbows in.

 Mount the buttstock to the pectoral muscle, directly under the shooting eye.
 Maintain a cheek weld with a shallow muzzle depression.
 Square up to the target and focus on it with both eyes.
 Raise the muzzle and engage the target as soon as the front ring is encompassed by the target's silhouette.